-The DOS is works with LCPH to arrange a meeting between LCPH and the FSL facility on periodic basis to share information and resources on prevention.
+The DOS has been working with LCPH to arrange a meeting between LCPH and the FSL facility owners this summer.

-In the fall-term, the DOS asked presidents of fraternities and sororities to complete a workbook, modeled after a similar document at Washington State University, that covers several areas related to the pandemic, i.e., behavioral expectations, meetings and social activities, communications related to

-COVID-19 cases and exposures, meal service, sleeping arrangements, cleaning, restrooms, and visitors/guests.
+The DOS is asking presidents of fraternities and sororities to complete a workbook, modeled after a similar document at Washington State University, that covers several areas related to the pandemic, i.e., behavioral expectations, meetings and social activities, communications related to COVID-19 cases and exposures, meal service, sleeping arrangements, cleaning, restrooms, and visitors/guests.